wojfil/iskierka/README.md

 ## IskierkaGen

 IskierkaGen establishes an infinite source of synthetic data for AI based on rules from some Iskierka codebase.
-It constructs a pair of random strings (natural language text and programming language code) that are correlated.
+It constructs pairs of random strings (natural language text and programming language code) that are correlated.
 See below the process of Perun2 code generation along with text in English.

 ![Codegen example](perun2gen.gif)